 - Malawi declared a State of National Disaster from 23rd March 2020.
-On 29th September new measures were announced and included: - Travelers entering Malawi are required to produce a PCR negative certificate of not more than 10 days old from a designated testing laboratory from the country of origin. - Travelers arriving without a PCR certificate will have their samples taken at their own cost and will be required to self-quarantine as the results are awaited. - Non-Malawian arriving travelers who test positive will be managed according to the guidelines of Malawi at his/her own cost. - The Government has effective from 14th August eased COVID-19 rules on public gatherings by allowing up to 100 people to gather, unlike only 10 people as earlier announced on 9th August 2020. - On 7th September schools opened in Malawi but with strict adherence to health guidelines by both learners and teachers.
-Schools were closed on 20th March 2020. - Closure of all colleges and universities from 20th March 2020 until further communication. - As from 9th August 2020 mandatory wearing of face masks in all public spaces declared failure of which can result in a fine of 10,000 Malawian Kwacha (USD 13). - As from 9th August 2020, public gatherings of greater than 10 people are prohibited with the exception of funerals which can have up to 50 people in attendance. - Places of worship, restaurants and bars closed with only take-away sales being permitted for drinking establishments beginning 9th August 2020. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
+On 29th September new measures were announced and included: - Travelers entering Malawi are required to produce a PCR negative certificate of not more than 10 days old from a designated testing laboratory from the country of origin. - Travelers arriving without a PCR certificate will have their samples taken at their own cost and will be required to self-quarantine as the results are awaited. - Non-Malawian arriving travelers who test positive will be managed according to the guidelines of Malawi at his/her own cost. - From 14th August the Government eased COVID-19 rules on public gatherings by allowing up to 100 people to gather. - On 7th September schools opened in Malawi but with strict adherence to health guidelines by both learners and teachers.
+Schools were closed on 20th March 2020. - As from 9th August 2020 mandatory wearing of face masks in all public spaces declared failure of which can result in a fine of 10,000 Malawian Kwacha (USD 13). - Places of worship, restaurants and bars closed with only take-away sales being permitted for drinking establishments beginning 9th August 2020. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
 Additionally, authorities have suspended the issuance of visas.
-Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries
+Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu

-Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu Trade Facilitation / Business Support Reduction of fuel prices to lower the transport costs Application of tax waivers on the importation of essential goods for Corona Virus management Reserve Bank of Malawi to allow banks to offer a three-month moratorium on interest payments on loans to small- and medium-sized businesses The country's Competition and Fair-Trading Commission to put in place strict monitoring of price controls and punish anyone found increasing prices The government to increase loans under the Malawi Enterprise Development Fund that will help micro, small and medium scale businesses that have been seriously affected by COVID-19 Tobacco markets to remain open and allowed to operate without disruption to protect small farmers and bolster foreign currency receipts.
+Trade Facilitation /

+- Reduction of fuel prices to lower the transport costs - Application of tax waivers on the importation of essential goods for Corona Virus management

+- Reserve Bank of Malawi to allow banks to offer a three-month moratorium on interest payments on loans to small- and medium-sized businesses - The country's Competition and Fair-Trading Commission to put in place strict monitoring of price controls and punish anyone found increasing prices - The government to increase loans under the Malawi Enterprise Development Fund that will help micro, small and medium scale businesses that have been seriously affected by COVID-19 - Tobacco markets to remain open and allowed to operate without disruption to protect small farmers and bolster foreign currency receipts.
-Coordinating Contact Points)

-P. O. Box 30366 LILONGWE 3 Malawi
+Coordinating Ministry (National Contact Points) Minister of Industry, Trade and Tourism P. O. Box 30366 LILONGWE 3 Malawi

-Ministry (National Tel: +265 999 969669; +265 1 770244, +265 1 780244, 780647
+Tel: +265 999 969669; +265 1 770244, +265 1 780244, 780647